 Security right Description Full control Enables the right to manage all security entries on this part of the system.
 Read Enables the right to view generic events in the clients and the Management Client.
 Edit Enables the right to edit properties on generic events in the Management Client.
-Delete Enables the right to delete generic events in the Management Client.
 Manage security Enables the right to manage security permissions in the Management Client for generic events.
-Create Enables the right to create new generic events in the Management Client.